GSI-HPC/ltsm/README.md

 version: 0.5.7-5 © 2017 by GSI Helmholtz Centre for Heavy Ion Research
 ```

-Starting the *copytool* with 4 threads and *archive_id=1* works as follows `./src/lhsmtool_tsm --restore-stripe -a 1 -v debug -n polaris -p polaris -s 'lxltsm01-tsm-server' -t 4 /lustre` where
+Starting the *copytool* with 4 threads and *archive_id=1* works as follows `./src/lhsmtool_tsm --restore-stripe -a 1 -v debug -n polaris -p polaris -s 'polaris-kvm-tsm-server' -t 4 /lustre` where
 parameters, *-n = nodename*, *-p = password* and *-s = servername* have to match with those setup on the TSM Server (see [TSM Server Installation Guide](http://web-docs.gsi.de/~tstibor/tsm/)).
 ```
 [DEBUG] 1509708481.724705 [15063] lhsmtool_tsm.c:262 using TSM filespace name '/lustre'